RedPitaya/Documentation/developerGuide/hardware/250-12/top.rst

 .. note::

     Red Pitaya board HW FULL schematics are not available.
-Red Pitaya has an open source code but not an open hardware schematics.
+Red Pitaya has an open-source code but not open hardware schematics.
 Nonetheless, DEVELOPMENT schematics are available.
-This schematic will give you information about HW configuration, FPGA pin connection and similar.
+This schematic will give you information about HW configuration, FPGA pin connection, and similar.

 *************************